 Planning Your Visit

-Please note the 69th Street gallery will be open to the public with a limited number of visitors allowed into the exhibition spaces at a time, in accordance with city guidelines.
+Please note the 69th Street gallery is open to the public with a limited number of visitors allowed into the exhibition spaces at a time, in accordance with city guidelines.

 Tuesday to Friday, advance appointments are recommended but not required.

 On Saturdays, the gallery is open by appointment only.

 Image: Carol Bove, Lightning Hits Snowflake, 2020 (detail)

 Please note: There’s no guarantee that we can hold this work for you until you complete your purchase